pseudo-security/slacksecrets/README.md

 1. **Live monitoring** - Leverages the Real-Time Messaging API to scan messages as they're sent.
 1. **Historical** - Scans every message since the creation of the Slack workspace.
 This can be done with the web API _or_ with Slack's "Export Data" feature.

-Secrets are matched according to YARA files located in the `slacksecrets/rules` directory.
+Secrets are matched according to [YARA](https://github.com/virustotal/yara) rules located in the `slacksecrets/rules` directory.
+YARA is "a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples."
+It offers increased flexibility over regular expressions, [as well as several other benefits](#why-yara-over-regular-expressions).
 All YARA rules in the directory will be auto-detected, so additional rules can be easily added.
 The YARA rules also contain test cases in the `meta` tags to help ensure the rules are correctly matching text.

 ## Getting Started